 Test the limits of your inhibition

 From the hedonistic escape of Tonight is forever, to the midlife crisis of culottes and synthesiser sweeps of I don’t know what you what but I can’t give it anymore, to the majestic strings and deserted amusement arcades of a derelict Luna Park, to the death of parents on 2012’s elegiac and electronic MOR (EMOR if you like) Leaving (and mother album Elysium), they have occasionally even replaced my friends and family.
+They have certainly never let me down.
+I’ll even forgive them Absolutely fabulous (it was for charity after all).

-Like all great bands, they polarise opinion, possibly since the mission defining statement of the goading lead single from 1993’s Very – the otherworldly crunch of Can You Forgive Her?
+Like all great bands, they polarise opinion, possibly since the mission defining statement of their goading lead single from 1993’s Very – the otherworldly keyboard crunch of Can You Forgive Her?
 Lifting its title from Anthony Trollope, it included the line I didn’t know I had been waiting all my 19 years of life to hear –

-she’s made you some kind of laughing stock
+She’s made you some kind of laughing stock

 because you dance to disco and you don’t like rock

-They’ve also transformed the traditional laziness of the cover version.
+They also transformed the traditional laziness of the cover version.
 The dirge of Willie Nelsons’ Always on my mind replaced by synth riffs barnstorming enough to tear clouds from the sky, underpinning a heartbreakingly plaintive vocal.
 Not only did the video see the equally rare sight of Chris Lowe grinning and men painted as zebras, but it also pissed off ‘real’ music fans by beating the Pogues’ to Christmas number 1.
 Good times.

 Now I sit with different faces